opengovsg/ts-template/README.md

 ## Miscellany

-### WhiteSource Renovate
+### Dependabot
-A `renovate.json` file is in place so that for repositories where Renovatebot is enabled, npm dependencies will be regularly updated.
+`.github/dependabot.yml` is in place so that npm dependencies will be regularly updated.

+Note that the first time dependabot makes a Pull Request, you may have to squash and merge it yourself, changing the commit title to line up with conventional commits.

 ### Gitpod
 A `.gitpod.yml` has been configured to run `npm install` for